- continuous integration

 Prerequisites

-1. A CodeShip Account configured with your organization details and the Project that needs to be triggered.
+- A CodeShip Account configured with your organization details and the Project that needs to be triggered.
 If you are new to CodeShip, please follow the following link to create an Account (using your email or OAuth), add your organization and create a Project.
-See signing up for a new Codeship Account
+Refer to the documentation on signing up for a new Codeship Account.

 In this Guide, we will be using GitHub as our SCM.
 Therefore, we need to install CodeShip App from GitHub Marketplace in our GitHub Account so that the repositories in the Github account are accessible.
-See how to configure Github as your SCM in CodeShip.
+Refer to the documentation on configuring Github as your SCM in CodeShip.

 Integrating Testsigma to CodeShip Test Pipelines

-2. From the Dashboard, click on Project Settings. project settings in codeship CI
+- From the Dashboard, click on Project Settings.

-3. On Configure your Tests page, select the option I want to create my own custom commands in the Select your technology selector box. configure your tests and add pipelines in codeship ci
+- On Configure your Tests page, select the option I want to create my own custom commands in the Select your technology selector box.

 'sudo apt-get install jq'